G2P-Connect/specs/docs/MapperSpecs.md

-## Overview
-1. Standardising linking, unlinking, update, resolve and status check capabilities between G2P enabling DPGS/Products/Systems.
-2. Beneficiary identifier can be of national id, id tokens, mobile number, email id, virtual payment ids, user id's, etc that are supported by underlying payment processing/rails platforms.
-3. Country operational model shall decide the entity that manages one or more ID to Financial address map registries.

 ## Assumptions
 1. Financial Address (FA) representred in normative form is pre-requisite for these api's to work.
 2. Payer/Payee FAs are to be obtianed by the respective financial entity that holds store of value accounts.

 ## References
 1. API specification [link](https://g2p-connect.github.io/specs/dist/g2p-mapper.html)